Aruba is one of our favorite islands in the Caribbean.

 Visit the Aruba Aloe Farm to see all of the amazing products that are made with the ample aloe found on the island.

 All beaches on Aruba are public.
 The most popular beaches are located on the Southern and protected Western coasts.

 If you are only in town for a few hours on your Caribbean Cruise check out our post on What to do with 5 Hours in Aruba!

 Stop by the Hard Rock Cafe Aruba for a frosty beverage or burger

 What to buy

-Aruba is known for wheels of gouda cheese and edam cheese, aloe products, and Delftware Porcelain.
+Aruba is known for its wheels of gouda cheese and Edam cheese, aloe products, and Delftware Porcelain.

 Language - The official language of the island of Aruba is Dutch.
 Nearly everyone on the island speaks English.
 The street language is called Papiamento, a combination of English, European and African languages.

 Currency - The official currency is the Arubin Florin but US dollars are widely accepted.